Frequently Asked Questions

 6. What will the time commitment be for this appointment?

-The Chair will need to commit up to three days per week.
+Council members will need to commit three days per month.

 7. How much travel is involved?